certainty15750/tradegecko/README.md

 + Media management using cloudinary
 + Order management
 + Sync products and other info with shopify, Magento, zudello, zapier, amazon, quickbooks

+This project developed with Python3.65+ Django for Backend and Angular7.0 for Frontend

 #### Preview
 ![Relevance feedback image](https://github.com/certainty15750/tradegecko/blob/master/Screenshots/img1.PNG)